Mithres516/TarotReader/README.md

 # TarotReader
-A simple js tarot reader, customizable
+A simple JQuery tarot reader, customizable

 Simply drag from the bottom-right deck to draw a random card.